WPBeginner

 Compression method

-Your exported database file can be imported back into a different or the same database using phpMyAdmin’s import tab.
+Your exported database file can be imported back into a different or the same database using phpMyAdmin’s Import tab.

-Creating a WordPress Backup using a Plugin
+Creating a WordPress Backup Using a Plugin

 All your images are stored in the uploads folder in your /wp-content/ directory.
-Even though the database has the information which image is attached to a post, it is useless if the image folder doesn’t have those files.
+Even though the database has the information about which image is attached to a post, it is useless if the image folder doesn’t have those files.

-While most hosting companies claim they have daily backups, we recommend that you keep backups yourself just in case.
+While most hosting companies claim they have daily backups, we recommend that you keep backups yourself, just in case.

 Importing a WordPress Database Backup via phpMyAdmin

-PhpMyAdmin also allows you to easily import your WordPress database.
+phpMyAdmin also allows you to easily import your WordPress database.
 Simply launch phpMyAdmin and then select your WordPress database.

 Import database via phpMyAdmin

-On the next screen, click on the Choose file button and then select your database backup file you downloaded earlier.
+On the next screen, click on the ‘Choose file’ button and then select the database backup file you downloaded earlier.

 Database imported successfully

-Optimizing your WordPress Database in phpMyAdmin
+Optimizing Your WordPress Database in phpMyAdmin

 MySQL comes with a simple command that allows you to optimize your database.
 Simply go to phpMyAdmin and click on your WordPress database.
 This will show you a list of your WordPress tables.

-Click on the check All link below the tables.
-Next to it, there is a “With Selected” drop down, you need to click on it and choose Optimize table.
+Click on the ‘Check all’ link below the tables.
+Next to it, there is a “With Selected” dropdown.
+You need to click on it and choose ‘Optimize table’.

 Optimize WordPress database tables